 Micki Trost is the Colorado Division of Homeland Security and Emergency Management (DHSEM) Strategic Communications Director/ Public Information Officer (PIO).
 She is based in the Centennial DHSEM Office.
 She joined the State of Colorado in November 2011 as the division's PIO.
 Trost also acts as the State PIO for the Chemical Stockpile Emergency Preparedness Program (CSEPP).

 Trost has worked numerous Colorado incidents in the State EOC and onsite and local incident command posts.
 The incident support to historic floods in 2013 and 2015, wildfires [High Park Fire, Waldo Canyon Fire, Black Forest Fire and West Fork Complex fires], Aurora Theater Shooting, and Jessica Ridgeway Murder in addition to being the lead PIO (ESF-15) in the State EOC during their 2012 activations.
-She also lead the Colorado Virtual Operations Support Team during the 2015 Planned Parenthood Shooting in Colorado Springs.
+She also leads the Colorado Virtual Operations Support Team during the 2015 Planned Parenthood Shooting in Colorado Springs.

 Prior to joining DHSEM, Trost was a Public Information Officer and Life Safety Educator for nine years at West Metro Fire Protection District in Jefferson County, Colorado.
 In this role, Trost responded to large-scale all-hazards incidents and provided media/community relations, victim assistance, and incident documentation through photography and videography.
 In addition, Trost coordinated life safety programs focused on fire safety and injury prevention.